orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - How?
 	- Generate surface area of what the distinguishable Items are - doesnt need to adhere to the data schemes used in the code.
 	- Generate surface area of what actions those Items can do; Self-modifying, modifying others.
+	- What is the purpose of some Item?
+		-
 		- Equivalences?
 			- Find equivalences across other things currently within the interface (or in the library): Is this Item loosely equivalent to this other Item. ; ex.
 (Chat) Message across platforms.
+Same for actions.
 			- How does it differ? - which we deem useful to ignore for the equivalence ; for instance messages ordering, nested threads displaying beneath them in case of certain platforms etc..
-		- Same for actions.
 	-
 C. Reprogrammable UI
 - Create a modular system for items from other interfaces to plug into.